 IGEPv2 SDK Virtual Machine provides a demo root filesystem located into /srv/nfs/poky/sato-demo/igep0020b which can be mounted via NFS.
 Follow next steps to run the demo you can follow the next steps

 First of all, connect your development board as explained in chapter "SETTING UP YOUR IGEPV2 BOARD"

-Next, power up your board and stop u-boot's autoboot by pressing a key.
+Next, power up your board and stop u-boot's autoboot by pressing a key on your serial console.